Voidminded/autonomy_leds/README.md

 ## Compile instructions

 Instructions on how to build the whole stack is provided in `autonomy_leds_avr/README.md` file.
-If you do not need to [cross] compile the firmware (i.e. you only need to use a pre-programmed board), follow the same instructions and put an empty `.CATKIN_IGNORE` file inside `autonomy_leds_avr` folder after cloning it.
-That will prevent the compilation of the firmware.
+If you do not need to [cross] compile the firmware (i.e. you only need to use the pre-programmed board), follow the same instructions but put an empty `.CATKIN_IGNORE` file inside `autonomy_leds_avr` folder after cloning it.
+That will prevent catkin from [cross] compiling the firmware.

 ## Running the driver